chipperdoodles/3color/docs/index.rst

 If You're a user that is new to nerdy things like python and the command line, go ahead and check out the New Users section.
-If you are already familiar with the workings of python you can glance over the quickstart and dig deeper if you wish.
+If you are already familiar with the workings of python you can glance over the :doc:`quickstart` and dig deeper if you wish.
 Feedback is always welcome too.

+For an idea of how to use you can check out :doc:`Users/index`

-Table of contents:
+Overview of Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    readme

    quickstart
+   Users/index
    install
    new_users/index
-   Users/index
-   theming/index
+   themeing/index
    readme
    license
    glossary
-   api/index
+   api/modules

 Indices and tables